shreyaswani/Face-expression-recognition/README.md

 # Face-expression-recognition

 In this project I have used OpenCV, fer and Matplotlib libraries to create a module which detects the face and captures a frame from the video frame.
-Then detects the facial expression from that captured frame and gives results.
+Then detects the facial expression from that captured frame and gives result like the captured frame is happy, sad, normal or suprised etc.